THighlander/caffe/README.md

 #OaA
 This repo is devoted to adding the overlap and add technique to GPU convolutions in CAFFE.
-The current bottleneck of this is cuFFT's planning phase.
-Efforts are being made to fix this and improve the performance of FFTs in CAFFE.
+The code will be available to the public very shortly (Estimated no later than November 2015).
+Please see our paper for more information on [OaA](http://bmvc2015.swansea.ac.uk/proceedings/papers/paper160/paper160.pdf).

 # Caffe